 A rear entry vehicle has a huge advantage over side entry in terms of the conversion.
 The main frame of the vehicle is not cut which creates a much smoother ride.
 The AC, ABS and other wiring that runs across the vehicle are not cut which reduces costly and time consuming repairs.
 In the case of Braunability and most other side entry manufacturers, the engine and transmission are lowered, steering wheel extensions added and hundreds of pounds of weight are added.
 If you prefer your vehicle maintain it’s OEM integrity, a rear entry vehicle offers peace of mind.

 4. Where Will You Be Parking Most Often?

 If you are considering a side entry versus a rear entry wheelchair van, your regular parking situation is one of the top issues to consider.
-Side entry wheelchair accessible vehicles are ideal for curbside entry and exit, which means parallel parking is quite easy.
-Side entry is more difficult if you are regularly parking in a tight garage or parking lots with little space between vehicles.
+Side entry wheelchair accessible vehicles work best for curbside entry and exit, which means parallel parking is quite easy if it is available.
+Side entry is much more difficult if you are regularly parking in a garage or parking lots.